sippohippo/ot-harjoitustyo/dokumentaatio/kayttoohje.md

 To log in to an existing user, type 1 and press enter in the starting screen.
 First you will need to type your username and then press enter and then your password and then press enter.

-After being logged in, it is possible to log out with the command 4.
-Type 4 and press enter and then you will be asked to confirm this by typing y and pressing enter.
+After being logged in, it is possible to log out with the command 5.
+Type 5 and press enter and then you will be asked to confirm this by typing y and pressing enter.
 Any other command will return you back to the main menu and not log you out.

 ## Adding exercises

 To add exercises, use the command 1 and press enter in the main menu.
 Then you will be asked to enter the information about the completed exercise one at a time.
 Please follow the instructions given to you at each step.

+## Viewing and editing past exercises

+First go to the *view and edit past exercises* view with the command 2 and by pressing enter.
+This takes you to a new menu.

-## Viewing previous exercises
+### Viewing previous exercises

 To view previous exercises, use the command 1 or 2 and press enter in the main menu.
 With command 1 you will simply get a list of all completed exercises in the order which they have been entered.

 With command 2 you will be asked to provide a date and then the program will print out all exercises completed on that day.

+### Editing past exercises

+To edit previous exercises, use the command 3 and press enter.

+### Deleting past exercises

+To delete previous exercises, use the command 4 and press enter.

 # For developers